tony-montemuro/block-breaker/README.md

 # block-breaker
 Final Project for CS 371 - Mobile Computing class.
+This project was completed by Tony Montemuro and Owen Tiedemann.

 If you wish to play this game on Windows, please download the 'BlockBreaker.Win32' directory.